 If you elect COBRA, you do not have to send any payment with the Election form.
 However, you must make your first payment for COBRA coverage not later than 45 days after the date of election.
-This is the date the Election form is postmarked, if mailed, or the date the Election form is received by the individual at the address specified for delivery of the Election form, if hand-delivered.
+This is the date the Election form is postmarked, if mailed, or the date the Election form is received by the individual at the address specified for delivered.
 For more information on electing coverage, see Electing Coverage earlier in this section.